8area8/p5__foodlik/README.md

 ### 3.2 - DATAS

 The data in this program is all from the OpenFoodFact API.
-The first data are the categories, numbering 234.
+First data are the categories, numbering 234.

-next comes the products (about 18,000 products).
+next come the products (about 18,000 products).
 Each product has:

 * a name (title)